 Activity has started to normalize in both Europe and North Asia, albeit with localized lockdowns to contain virus clusters.
 The pandemic is still spreading in the U.S. and many emerging markets.
 The unprecedented policy response has boosted risk assets.
 Europe has agreed on a historic recovery fund, but U.S. stimulus is now at risk of fading.
-Talks over the size and makeup of a new U.S. fiscal package have dragged on as some key benefits expired and states face huge budget shortfalls.
+Wrangling over the size and makeup of a new U.S. fiscal package is intensifying as key benefits expire and states face huge budget shortfalls.
 We could see a \$1-1.5 trillion fiscal package that extends some (but not all) federal stimulus measures through late-2020.